Make 2x the Impact Now

 Alzheimer's Community Forum

-This provides you to share your experience with Alzheimer's disease and discuss how the Alzheimer's Association can best serve your community.
+This provides you with the opportunity to share your experience with Alzheimer's disease and discuss how the Alzheimer's Association can best serve your community.
 Together, we can help enhance care and support resources for those facing the disease.
 Light refreshments will be served.

 Managing Money